DS-100/fa20/gradproject.md

 **The accuracy of your final classifier on the test set will count for 25% of your grade on the final report.**

-Please submit the notebooks only as a zip file to submission link TBA.
+Please submit everything except the training and validation data as a zip file to the final report submission link.
 Use relative paths instead of absolute paths in your notebooks to faciliate notebook rerun.
 For groups with multiple members, please use student IDs joined by `_` as the name for the top-level directory.

 ## <a name="deliverables"></a>Deliverable Deadlines